smt970913/ConMED-RL/README.md

 In addition to the codebase, we provide two curated datasets designed to facilitate further research on extubation and discharge decision-making tasks.
 This repository is created by **Maotong Sun** (maotong.sun@tum.de) and **Jingui Xie** (jingui.xie@tum.de).

+**This toolkit is based on our accepted paper on ICU discharge decision-making published in *IISE Transactions on Healthcare Systems Engineering* (available in the `Previous_Research/` folder).
+The research on ICU extubation decision-making is currently under review.**

 ## Repository Structure

 ```